alexlinz/OMD-TOIL/scripts/readMapping.md

 --

   The python script `processReadCounts.py` aggregates these results into a single `.csv` file, showing the fraction of reads in each MT which mapped to each genome.

+_This analysis needs to be updated with proper normalization based on the internal standard._